Process Engineering Specialist and Business Analyst, Imperial Oil; Energy Entrepreneur

 Nabaa Alam was studying engineering at the University of Alberta when a simple class project turned into something much larger.
 His group for the project consisted of individuals who all had oil and gas experience.
-That was when their professor pulled them aside and filled them in on a special project that they could try; providing a solution for a company called SBI BioEnergy to develop renewable energy resources.
+That was when their professor filled them in on a project on renewable energy that they could possibly select to take on.
+That project was to provide a solution for a company called SBI BioEnergy to develop renewable energy resources.

-The group took on the challenge, and ended up developing a method to process canola oil and turn it into renewable gasoline, biojet fuel and diesel.
+The group took on the challenge, and ended up working on a method to separate canola oil that, through SBI's conversion technology, turned it into renewable gasoline, biojet fuel and diesel.
 The project earned $10 million in provincial funding, and gave group members a chance to attend the first Alberta Climate Leadership Press Conference.

 This year, Shell bought licensing rights to the technology, which it will be implementing across the world.
 “It was an amazing opportunity,” Alam acknowledges.